Lattice Rules Meet Kernel Cubature: Acknowledgments

 \section{Acknowledgments}

 IK and CS were funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy (EXC-2046/1, project 390685689) through project EF1-19 of the Berlin Mathematics Research Center MATH+.
 This work of YS was supported by the Research Council of Finland (decisions 348503 and 359181).
+The work of VK was supported by the Research Council of Finland (Flagship of Advanced Mathematics for Sensing, Imaging and Modelling grant 359183).
 We thank Frances Kuo, Fred Hickernell and Robert Gruhlke for helpful collegial discussions.